Highland Lakes Lake Alpine is a fine lake. Ebbetts Pass

 North Stanislaus River campsite, duck marking Southbound TYT.

-On the far South side of the campsite you will see ducks marking the Southbound TYT route up the ridge side.
+On the far South side of the campsite we have to look carefully to see ducks marking the Southbound TYT route up the ridge side.
+Look downstream, then pan Left until you see the above boulder and duck marking the trail South.

 Video: North Fork of the Stanislaus River to Rock Lake.